-The power to modify administrative procedures (contained in section 280 of the 2011 Act) can be used by any charity that is not a company or body corporate.
+The power to modify administrative procedures can be used by any charity that is not a company or body corporate.

 In order to exercise this power, the trustees must pass a resolution confirming the provisions to be modified.
 The resolution must be passed by a majority of trustees.